When money can be taken from your Universal Credit payments

 If your earnings stay at or above the threshold for at least six assessment periods after the last fraud penalty or sanction was applied, Universal Credit may not ask you to repay the remaining hardship payment.

-How to pay back a Fraud Penalty or Sanction
+Fraud Penalty or a Sanction

 If you deliberately do not provide details about a change in your circumstances that could affect your Universal Credit payments, or you give false information, this is fraud.
 A fraud penalty can be applied to your Universal Credit payments to reduce the amount you receive.